caseyg/awesome/README.md

 *   [langflow-ai/langflow](https://github.com/langflow-ai/langflow) - Langflow is a powerful tool for building and deploying AI-powered agents and workflows.

 *   [i-am-bee/beeai-framework](https://github.com/i-am-bee/beeai-framework) - Build production-ready AI agents in both Python and Typescript.

-*   [openai/SWELancer-Benchmark](https://github.com/openai/SWELancer-Benchmark) - This repo contains the dataset and code for the paper "SWE-Lancer: Can Frontier LLMs Earn $1 Million from Real-World Freelance Software Engineering?"

 *   [ai-robots-txt/ai.robots.txt](https://github.com/ai-robots-txt/ai.robots.txt) - A list of AI agents and robots to block.